lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

   }
 } yield (temp)
 ```
+And this is quite a simple case with 2 services and one simple function.
 Yes, things can get ugly fast this way.

 ## Monad Transformers

-As we see in the last piece of code, monads do not combine automatically - we need to handle the inner monad
+As we see in the last piece of code, nested monads do not combine automatically - we need to handle the inner monad
 ourselves.
 Monad transformers can do the inner monad handling for us.
 Each monad requires a transformer knowing how to
 flatMap this particular type.
  For `F[Either[Error,A]]` we need the `EitherT` transformer - both `cats` and `scalaz` have them.
 For `cats` documentation: